 “I’m at a loss for words.”
 It happens to us all, but for some patients, speech disorders can regularly interfere with their daily life.

-Assessment Of A Speech Disorder
+Assessment Of A Pediatric Speech And/Or Language Disorder

 The treatments available for speech disorders are as varied as the conditions themselves, so depending on your specific diagnosis, we will discuss a range of solutions.
-We’ll aim to improve literacy, focus on syntax and semantics, or use augmentative and alternative communication depending on your specific situation.

 At Area Hearing and Speech Clinic we work with children and adults who struggle with the following disorders: